dagger/dagger/docs/current/guides/324301-argo-workflows.md

 ## Introduction

+[Argo Workflows](https://argoproj.github.io/argo-workflows/) is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 This guide explains how to run Dagger pipelines in Argo Workflows.
-According to their [site](https://argoproj.github.io/argo-workflows/), Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.

 ## Configuring Kubernetes